-Not only do you increase security, handle crisis faster and more efficiently but you also streamline the operations of the airport such that it can handle all sorts of issues within the shortest possible time.
+Not only do you increase security and handle crises faster and more efficiently, but you also streamline the operations of the airport such that it can handle all sorts of issues within the shortest possible time.

 Yet it should be noted that creating a digital twin for any establishment is not a small or light undertaking.
 The amount of data to be accurately processed and inputted into the system are usually massive.

 Hence, when pairing Digital Twins to the VR and AR industry, we usually see that it’s the enterprise users that are making use of this technology.
 Adding machine learning algorithms and AI into the mix usually leaves for higher efficiency and overall productivity.

 On average, a digital twin saves a company an estimated 20% to 30% of development costs.
 For a threshold cost of €50,000, it remains a viable option for developing Hi-Tech systems.

 However, as the digital twin technology progresses, the economics of scale will develop.
 This will cause a reduction in the threshold cost, broadening the application of digital twin technology to a wider stage.